knative/docs/docs/reference/api/README.md

    * If you get the
      `F0807 13:58:20.621526 168834 main.go:444] type invalid type has kind=Unsupported which is unhandled`
      error, the import target might have moved.
-There might be other causes for that error buy see [#2054](https://github.com/knative/docs/pull/2054) (and the linked Issues) for details about how we handled that error in the past.
+There might be other causes for that error but view [#2054](https://github.com/knative/docs/pull/2054) (and the linked Issues) for details about how we handled that error in the past.